CirklAI/.github/profile/README.md

 - **Kotlin**-Really, REALLY nice with the [Ktor](https://ktor.io) framework, it makes API insanely easy (also mobile apps with KMP)
 - **JS**-Absolutely terrible but also amazing
 - **TS**-JS but with types ;) (still a pain)
+- **Dart**-Really nice, performant and simple language with a familiar syntax and easy to make APIs in and software in general.

 Our favorite technologies
 - **Anything from [JetBrains](https://jetbrains.com)**-IntelliJ has saved my brain, CLion saved my legs